-- The Company also rents utility poles used in its operations.
+- The Company rents utility poles used in its operations.
 Generally, pole rentals are cancelable on short notice, but the Company anticipates that such rentals will recur.
-Rent expense incurred for pole rental attachments for the years ended December 31, 2008, 2007, and 2006, was \$47 million, \$47 million, and \$44 million, respectively. - The Company pays franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
+Rent expense incurred for pole rental attachments for the one month ended December 31, 2009, eleven months ended November 30, 2009 and years ended December 31, 2008, and 2007, was \$4 million, \$43 million, \$47 million, and \$47 million, respectively. - The Company pays franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
 The Company also pays other franchise related costs, such as public education grants, under multi-year agreements.
-Franchise fees and other franchise-related costs included in the accompanying statement of operations were \$179 million, \$172 million, and \$175 million for the years ended December 31, 2008, 2007, and 2006, respectively. - The Company also has \$158 million in letters of credit, primarily to its various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.
-These letters of credit reduce the amount the Company may borrow under its credit facilities.
+Franchise fees and other franchise-related costs included in the accompanying statement of operations were \$15 million, \$161 million, \$179 million, and \$172 million for the one month ended December 31, 2009, eleven months ended November 30, 2009 and years ended December 31, 2008, and 2007, respectively.

+The Company also has \$124 million in letters of credit, primarily to its various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.